dotnet/docs/includes/migration-guide/runtime/wpf/coerceisselectionboxhighlighted.md

 #### Details

-Certain sequences of actions involving a <xref:System.Windows.Controls.ComboBox?displayProperty=name> and its data source can result in a <xref:System.NullReferenceException?displayProperty=name>.
+Certain sequences of actions involving a <xref:System.Windows.Controls.ComboBox?displayProperty=fullName> and its data source can result in a <xref:System.NullReferenceException?displayProperty=fullName>.

 #### Suggestion